Managing Host Storage

 Extending Available Storage

-StorageOS uses subdirectories of /var/lib/storageos/data
+StorageOS uses subdirectories of /var/lib/storageos/data to hold user data.

-By default, the directory /var/lib/storageos/data/dev1
+By default, the directory /var/lib/storageos/data/dev1 will be created when a

 node is bootstrapped, and used for pool data.
 It is possible to shard the data